-Summary of Findings and Recommendations
+Summary of Findings on the Denver Market and Recommendations Regarding Payment Reform

 In Denver, health care providers appear to have a market-shaping role.
 While larger health plans are implementing limited reforms and employer-purchasers are quickly becoming more activated, most stakeholders agreed that providers are exerting more influence.
 The Denver market seems to be at a tipping point where many laws and regulations, the support of the current governor, and the activism of local business groups are creating space for purchasers to exert increasing market power.
 Considering these dynamics is critical in determining next steps for improving the value (price and quality) of health care for the commercially-insured Denver population through payment reform or other means.